Pete Peeters: Philadelphia Flyers

 Peeters was called up by the Flyers in 1980 sharing the net with Phil Myre.
 Peeters started with a 22–0–5 record before losing his first game of the season on February 19.
 The Flyers went an NHL and professional sports record 35 straight games without a loss that season.
 Peeters finished the season with a 29–5–5 record with a 2.73 GAA.
-He led the Flyers all the way to the Stanley Cup Finals before losing to the New York Islanders on an overtime goal by Bob Nystrom.
+He led the Flyers all the way to the Stanley Cup Final before losing to the New York Islanders on an overtime goal by Bob Nystrom.
 For his effort, Peeters was selected to play in the NHL All-Star Game.

 The following season, expectations were high for Peeters, but he did not meet them.
 Over the next two years his GAA rose and his playoff success diminished.
 Following an infamous incident in 1982 where he molested a reporter in the locker room, he was traded to the Boston Bruins for defenceman Brad McCrimmon.